pabloUrizar/Labos_IST/Labo4/README.md

 **7. Save a copy of the GrantBucket1Access policy to your computer**

 **8. Complete your analysis of the BucketsAccessRole details :**

+This IAM role trust policy allows the IAM users (devuser1, devuser2 and devuser3) in the AWS account that has the ID 058258612171 to assume the IAM role associated with this trust policy (sts:AssumeRole).

 <div style="text-align:left;">
   <img src='screenshots/task4_8.png' width='700'>
 </div>

 **9. Assume the BucketsAccessRole, and try to upload an image to bucket2 :**

+We were able to upload the image to bucket2 since the user `devuser1` is able to assume the role `BucketsAccessRole`.
+This role is allowed to download (s3:GetObject) and upload (s3:PutObject) objects to bucket2.
 <div style="text-align:left;">
   <img src='screenshots/task4_9.png' width='700'>
 </div>